75th Tony Awards: Reviews

 The ceremony received generally favorable reviews from critics.
 On the review aggregator Rotten Tomatoes, the program received six positive and two negative reviews, for an approval rating of 75%.

 In Variety, Gordon Cox praised the opening number of the CBS telecast and DeBose's performance as host therein, singling out the performance as "hip and queer and sexy, and it satisfied the old-school avids as much as it made Broadway look like a place the cool kids might want to check out, too".
 Jennifer Vanasco of NPR also praised DeBose, writing "Let Ariana DeBose host everything [...]
 She was funny and playful, strutting into the audience and sitting on Andrew Garfield's lap.
 She was poignant, coming to tears as she talked about her theater teacher mentor.
 She was honest, gently commenting on the racial disparities in the theater industry".
 Writing for the Associated Press, Jocelyn Noveck called the telecast "exuberant" and said that it showed "Broadway is back, with verve and creativity, and it is here to stay.
 It just needs even more people filling the seats".

 Johnny Oleksinski of the New York Post panned the show, describing it as "low-energy, poorly put-on", writing that DeBose's "songs and banter were forced and unfunny", and heavily criticizing the ceremony's tribute to Stephen Sondheim, which he deemed "far too modest [...] a total afterthought".

 Ratings

 The CBS telecast was watched by 3.86 million viewers in the United States, marking a 39% increase from the previous year's ceremony, the lowest-rated Tony Awards broadcast since viewership was measured.
 However, when compared to the 73rd Tony Awards in 2019, which were the last one before the 75th to run three hours and the last one before the COVID-19 pandemic, viewership declined 29% between 2019 and 2022.

 In Memoriam

-Actor Billy Porter Performed On the Street Where You Live From The musical My Fair Lady.
+Billy Porter Performed On the Street Where You Live From The musical My Fair Lady.